stackernews/booger/README.md

      thus I recommmend using `1.32.1` for the time being
 2. clone booger
 3. configure env in `.env.defaults`
-   - _if any of the `DB_URL`s don't exist, including the builtin booger plug ones, booger will attempt to create them for you_
+   - _if any of the databases from the `DB_URL`s don't exist, including the builtin booger plug ones, booger will attempt to create them for you_
 4. deno task dev

 # what's currently configurable